 Economical and hearty, there’s no better way to see out the colder months.
 Let it simmer away slowly on the stove or oven, speed things up using your pressure cooker, or set and forget with your slow cooker.
-Mop your bowl clean with Irish Soda Bread, a quick and easy rustic no-yeast bread, or this incredible easy crusty Artisan bread!
+Mop your bowl clean with Irish Soda Bread, a quick rustic no-yeast bread, or this incredible easy crusty Artisan bread!

 The Queen of Brown Food strikes again.
 Back to back brown foods, possibly the two MOST brown foods in the world – a curry on Friday, and now a Beef Stew recipe today.